ajy0127/cATO_dashboard_aws/docs/grafana-guide.md

 ### Step 1: Create Dashboard Variables - Where GRC Professionals Excel

-This is what separates basic compliance reporting from professional GRC dashboards.
-Variables make your dashboard interactive and powerful for risk-based decision making:
+Variables make your dashboard interactive and powerful for risk-based decision making.
+Amazon Managed Grafana supports various types of variables including query variables, custom variables, and text box variables.

 1. Create a new dashboard by clicking on **Dashboards** in the left sidebar and then **+ New Dashboard**
 2. Click the gear icon in the top right for dashboard settings
 3. Go to the **Variables** tab and click **Add variable**
-4. Add these essential compliance filters:
+4. For each variable, select the type **Query** and configure:
+   - **Name**: The variable name (e.g., "severity")
+   - **Label**: The display name (e.g., "Severity")
+   - **Data source**: Your Athena data source
+   - **Query**: The SQL query (examples below)
+   - **Selection options**: Enable "Include All option" and "Multi-value" for flexibility

 **Severity Variable**:
 ```sql